Show Schedule | Testimonials | bestingems@gmail.comEmail | Phone614-742-7466| Login| Signup

 or chemical properties or layers assembled by bonding or other artificial methods.

-D: Dyeing:- Adds color or affects color by deepening it, making it more even, or improving color uniformity.
+D: Dyeing:- Adds or affects color by deepening it, making it more even, or improving color uniformity.

 F: Fracture (often called fissure) filling:- Using a filler (colorless oils, glass, plastic, resins, polymers,